Social media is an incredible tool – but don’t create content without a strategy and know your audience and their needs

 - If you provide a service, don’t overlook google business pages as they are key to getting high up in local search results: encourage reviews, optimise these pages, and update them with content frequently

-Work with synergistic companies and influencers to increase your social media reach
+Work with synergistic companies and influencers to increase your reach

 The best way to breathe new life into your social media is to embrace creating content that potential customers need or want.
 If you’re enjoying the process, it won’t seem like hard work, and if you have a clear strategy and use clever tools, it shouldn’t take up too much of your time.
 Social media should be interesting and enjoyable – if it is for you it will be reflected in what you produce.
 Remember that online consumers are bombarded with information every day – to succeed you need to make your output worth the engagement.
 Make the effort, and you’ll reap the rewards.